WearableComputerLab/ViveConsole/README.md

 # Console Editor
 Console Demo which uses a tablet and SAR to populate a control panel with objects.

+## IMPORTANT
+Requires Blender and Unity 2017.4.2f1 to open the project in the editor.

 ## Setup

 ### Calibrating the Projectors